IPG-Automotive-UK/infofile-utils/README.md

 <details>
 <summary></b><code>getLong</code></b></summary>
-Returns a long value from an infofile for a given key or an array of keys.
+Returns a long value from an infofile for a given keys or an array of keys.

 ### Getting a single long value from an infofile: